Annabelle Flores Bonilla Addiction Neuroscientist and Science Communicator

 Publications

+Flores-Bonilla et al., 2021.
 Shortening time for access to alcohol drives up front-loading behavior, bringing consumption in male rats to the level of females.
-Annabelle Flores-Bonilla, Barbara De Oliveira, Andrea Silva-Gotay, Kyle W. Lucier, Heather N. Richardson.(2021).
 Biology of Sex Differences.